David-Manniche/TheMarket/readme.txt

     => 042490 - On Shipping profile >> when we delete any product then that product is not getting disappear from shipping profile product section.
     => 042509 - On Special price, volume discount, related products and buy together products page >> when we enter product name then product's variants should also get display there with product name.
-    => 043142 - "Buy together" products under promotions, items do not appear on the list after creating them if no brand
+    => 043142 - "Buy together" products under promotions, items do not appear on the list after creating them if no brand => 042514 - Admin >> zone > admin is unable to save zone name in English or "Arabic " language.

 Enhancements:
     => Tax module upgrade